-Subsequent to September 30, 2019, the Company continues to have a working capital deficiency.
+Subsequent to March 31, 2020, the Company continues to have a working capital deficiency.
 It is estimated that it may require approximately \$1.5 million in total working capital to continue to operate the Company and pay the liabilities of the Company, including all accrued liabilities.

-The Company currently has paid employees through its US operations at the Bishop Mill, California through its wholly owned subsidiary company, 0877887 BC Ltd.
+The Company previously had paid employees through its US operations at the Bishop Mill, California through its wholly owned subsidiary company, 0877887 BC Ltd. Any workers at the Bishop Mill site are paid on a contract basis at this time.